johangithub/AFMAN11-217v1/chp6.md

 		+ 6.5.2.1.1.1.
 NOTE: At airfields with true or grid approaches, the runway direction number will also be based on reference to true or grid, as appropriate.

-	+ 6.5.2.1.2.
-USAF aircrews are authorized to fly true or grid approaches in accordance with their aircraft flight manuals and MAJCOM directives.
+	+ 6.5.2.1.2. <strong><em>USAF aircrews are authorized to fly true or grid approaches in accordance with their aircraft flight manuals and MAJCOM directives.</em></strong>

 	+ 6.5.2.1.3.
 Except as noted below, aircraft must possess a true or grid heading source, and be able to display true or grid heading on appropriate navigation displays in order to fly terminal area true or grid instrument procedures in night or IMC.